ibm-cloud-docs/netezza/timetravel/introducing_timetravel.md

     - Identify the number of cars that are rented out week over week.
     - Identify the purchaser that makes the most changes to the quantity after an order is entered.
-    - Identify the supplier that routinely offers a steeper discount than first indicated.
+    - Identify the suppliers that routinely offer a steeper discount than first indicated.

 - Rebuilding or reconstructing data